pielstroem/Topics/README.md

 # Topics – Easy Topic Modeling in Python

-[Topics](http://dev.digital-humanities.de/ci/job/DARIAH-Topics/doclinks/1/) is a Python library for Text Mining and Topic Modeling.
-Furthermore, this repository provides a convenient, modular workflow that can be entirely controlled from within and which comes with a well documented [Jupyter](http://jupyter.org/) notebook.
+[Topics](http://dev.digital-humanities.de/ci/job/DARIAH-Topics/doclinks/1/) is a Python library for Topic Modeling.
+Furthermore, this repository provides a convenient, modular workflow that can be entirely controlled from within and which comes with a well documented [Jupyter](http://jupyter.org/) Notebook.
 Users not yet familiar with programming in Python can test basic Topic Modeling in a [Flask](http://flask.pocoo.org/)-based [GUI demonstrator](/demonstrator/README.md). **For a standalone application**, which does not require a Python interpreter or any extra installations, **have a look at the [release-section](https://github.com/DARIAH-DE/Topics/releases)**.

 At the moment, this library supports three LDA implementations:
 * [lda](http://pythonhosted.org/lda/index.html), which is lightweight and provides basic LDA.